 1 to any property owners who do not consent to CDFA officials entering their 2 property.
 3 27.
 The Proclamation states that it shall remain in force until July 21, 2025.
 4 28.As Secretary of the CDFA, Defendant Ross is responsible for the measures 5 employed by CDFA to control fruit flies, including the use of general warrants, 6 and specifically, the execution of the warrant against Mr. Hood.
 7 29.On information and belief, CHP works in conjunction with CDFA in the 8 execution of search and seizure warrants as a general practice.
 9 30.Defendant Duryee, as the Commissioner of CHP, is responsible for the CHP 10 officers involved in executing warrants in conjunction with CDFA, and 11 specifically, the execution of the warrant against Mr. Hood.
 12 FACTUAL ALLEGATIONS 13 Mr. Hood's Property 14 31.David Hood is a homeowner who lives in Redlands, California, in a home he 15 and his wife purchased in 2010.
 16 32.Like thousands of his neighbors in this area of Southern California long known 17 for its citrus, Mr. Hood has several citrus trees in his backyard.
 18 33.Mr.
 Hood's home, located at 30595 Palo Alto Drive, Redlands, CA 92373, was 19 within the Search Area boundaries established in the Proclamation.
 20 34.Mr.
-Hood's home has remained within the steadily enlarging boundaries of the 21 area subject to the Proclamation (on October 12, 2023, November 2, 2023, 22 November 29, 2023, and January 12, 2024), and remains within that area at the 23 time of the filing of this Complaint.
+Hood's home has remained within the steadily enlarging boundaries of the 21 Search Area throughout each amendment to the Proclamation (on October 12, 22 2023, November 2, 2023, November 29, 2023, and January 12, 2024), and 23 remains within the Search Area at the time of filing this Complaint.
 24 35.No oriental fruit fly infestation has ever been found on Mr. Hood's property.
 25 36.Upon information and belief, Defendants have made no specific findings or 26 allegations regarding Mr. Hood's property to establish probable cause for a 27 specific warrant.
 28 ///